-Is it worth visiting Goa in monsoon?
+Is it worth visiting Goa in monsoon season?

-Most tourists flock to Goa’s sandy shores during the sunny and dry winter months between October and March when the weather is perfect for the beach and Goa buzzes with activity.
+Most tourists flock to Goa’s sandy shores during the sunny and dry winter months between October and March when the weather is perfect for the beach and Goa buzzes with parties and activity.
 By April and May the heat and humidity rises and the crowds reduce.
 The period between June – September is Goa’s monsoon or rainy season.
 This puts most tourists off but I discovered there are many advantages, as well as some disadvantages, to visiting Goa in monsoon.

 The weather in Goa in the rainy season

 June sees the start of the monsoon in Goa and watching the first storms roll in with excited locals can be quite dramatic and fun.
-June and July see the heaviest rain, by August and September the rains are starting to ease up but you might also feel some pre monsoon rains at the end of May.
-In June and July it can rain heavily all day, sometimes for a couple of days at a time, but then can clear up and allow for a nice, warm, sunny day.
+June and July see the heaviest rain, by August and September the rains are starting to ease up but you might also feel some pre monsoon rains and thunderstorms at the end of May.
+In June and July it can rain heavily all day, sometimes for a couple of days at a time, but then can clear up and allow for a warm, sunny day.

 The monsoon in India is alot different to the rainy season in Southeast Asia where there is often a heavy downpour for an hour or so in the afternoon and you can usually plan your day around not getting wet.
+But in Goa sometimes it can rain all day and when it does the power goes off and it can make getting around difficult.

 I was pretty lucky with the weather when I was in Goa nearer the end of August one time as the monsoon was coming to a close and most days were a mixture of rain storms, clouds and sunny patches.
 The weather was actually more humid than in the winter and felt hotter, even when it rained it was not too cold.
 Most nights it rained heavily but in the day time there were plenty of sunny moments and watching the black clouds gather on the horizons and the storms roll before heading for cover to wait it out was actually quite fun.